The Church of All Saints by the Lake: “Reconciling, Affirming, Rejoicing”. Stay tuned for the new website at www.allsts.ca!

 Merger of St. Andrew’s and St. Mark’s

 A declining Anglican population in the late 1960s brought about the amalgamation of two churches, that of St. Andrew’s, farther west in Dorval, and St. Mark’s.
-Below, the women of the ACW at work.
+Above, the women of the ACW at work.